nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 1.
 The user enters the following input into the UI's command box:
 `addo n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25`.
 This instantiates an `AddOrderCommand`, that references
 a new `Order` which encapsulates the input customer data.
-This then sets the system to await and prompt for further input from the user.
+This then sets the `LogicManager` to reference said instantiated `AddOrderCommand` in its `inProgressCommand` field.
+The UI then prompts the user for further input.

-<div markdown="span" class="alert alert-info">:information_source: **Note:** Upon any invalid inputs (invalid/missing prefixes or values), the UI will notify the user and provide a prompt for the correct input format)
+<div markdown="span" class="alert alert-info">:information_source: **Note:** Upon any invalid inputs (invalid/missing prefixes or values), the UI will notify the user and provide a prompt for the correct input format
 </div>

 ![AddOrderState1](images/developer-guide/AddOrderState1.png);